 When analyzing your video’s reach, it’s important to figure out precisely where your viewers are coming from.

-In your YouTube Analytics panel, on the Traffic Sources page, you’re presented with another graph displaying various sources of traffic, along with the total amount per source.
+In your YouTube Analytics panel, you’re presented with another graph displaying various traffic sources and the total amount per source on the Traffic Sources page.
 This reveals how your viewers are finding your videos.

 4. Determine your audience demographics

 To better understand your audience, head over to the Audience page of your YouTube analytics.
 These interactive graphs allow you to visualize who is consuming your videos, using dimensions like age, gender, geography, device, and more.